Q. What are the benefits of being enrolled?

 Q. What will happen if my student is struggling in a Learning Support Class?

 A. Students will be assigned a grade for work done both in class and on quizzes.
 If the student grade drops below a "C" parents will be notified.
 Generally, teachers will not ask students to do redoes of quizzes unless the grade is below a "C".
 In this case, students will be allowed one initial redo and then offered additional tutoring if the grade doesn't improve.
 Other redoes will be allowed at the parent's request, as long as the request is made during the semester and within the parameters allowed for in the Teacher Assisted/Directed Program.
 Teachers may also be available for extra tutoring outside of class if needed.
 The first few hours are free, after that additional tutoring costs $65 per semester.
 If a teacher sees a student struggling with writing papers in a course, the teacher will meet outside of class with the student and contact the student's consultant.
-If the teacher, consultant and parent determine that the student needs extra help, they should then decide whether he needs TA or TD level of assistance.
-Once this has been determined, parents should call the office to arrange the switch.
-(Changes may involve additional costs.)
+If the teacher, consultant and parent determine that the student needs extra help, they can add additional Teacher Services support to the Learning Support class (changes may involve additional costs.)